eds-book-gallery/3286b92f-4fae-4cc6-a29e-e408bc844542/README.md

     cd repro-challenge-team-3
     ```

-5. Create and activate your environment from the `environment.yml` file
+5. Change to the `review` branch.
+This will ensure you are launching the latest version of the notebook.
     ```bash
+    git checkout review
+    ```

+6. Create and activate your environment from the `environment.yml` file
+    ```bash
     conda env create -f environment.yml
     conda team3-main-notebook
     ```

-6. Launch the jupyter interface of your preference, notebook, `jupyter notebook` or lab `jupyter lab`
+7. Launch the jupyter interface of your preference, notebook, `jupyter notebook` or lab `jupyter lab`

 # Credits
 The **How to run** section was adapted from the [Project Pythia Cookbook](https://cookbooks.projectpythia.org/) project.